-Enterprise open source software uses a development model that enhances testing and performance tuning—usually with a security team that stands behind it, processes for responding to new security vulnerabilities, and protocols to notify users about security issues with remediation steps.
+Enterprise open source software uses a development model that enhances testing and performance tuning—usually with a security team that stands behind it.
+It improves processes for responding to new security vulnerabilities and protocols to notify users about security issues with remediation steps.
 It's an enhanced version of the open source web of trust that makes sure you're never alone when it comes to IT security.

-With Red Hat® Ansible® Automation Platform, you can automate and integrate different security solutions to simplify investigation and response to threats across the enterprise in a coordinated, unified way using a curated collection of modules, roles, and playbooks.
+With a Red Hat® Ansible® Automation Platform subscription, you can automate and integrate different security solutions to simplify investigation and response to threats across the enterprise in a coordinated, unified way using a curated collection of modules, roles, and playbooks.
 You can also integrate external applications using APIs, SSH, WinRM, and other standard or pre-existing access methods.

 Ansible Automation Platform enables full-stack processes, from infrastructure to applications, allowing everything to be coordinated with a layer of security technologies.
 And security operations teams can use Ansible Automation Platform to manage other enterprise applications, like SOAR solutions.